 Mexico police find 45 bags with human body parts in ravine

-At least 45 bags with human remains were found in a ravine in the western Mexican state of Jalisco during a search for seven young people reported missing last week, local authorities said Thursday.
+At least 45 bags with human remains were found in a ravine in the western Mexican state of Jalisco during a search for eight people reported missing last week, local authorities said Thursday.

 “Forty-five bags with human remains have been extracted that belong to both male and female people,” the state prosecutor’s office said in a statement.